CodeYourFuture/CYF-Workshops/prioritisation-and-estimating/README.md

 <summary>Hint for volunteers</summary>

-Make sure we emphasize that the Value vs. Effort framework is one of the most commonly used frameworks for beginner level product development teams and cover below aspects of the Framework.
+Make sure we emphasise that the Value vs. Effort framework is one of the most commonly used frameworks for beginner level product development teams and cover below aspects of the Framework.

 </details>

-* **Value**: Benefits to users or business (e.g., user satisfaction, revenue).
+* **Value**: Benefits to users or business (e.g. user satisfaction, revenue).
 * **Effort**: Time, complexity, and resources required.
 * **Quadrants**: